ElektraInitiative/libelektra/doc/decisions/STEPS.md

 For each solution a proposal, rationale and optionally implications should be given.

 > The alternatives are clear if all reviewers understand the given alternatives and no reviewer can come up with better alternatives.

-## In Review

-- You must include all further alternative proposals made in the "Considered Alternatives" section.
-- Now it is allowed to have the decision from the previous round in the "Decision" section.

-> For decisions "In Review" the solution space is clear.
+> The solution space is clear.
 > I.e. the trade-offs, combinations and pros/cons of the considered alternatives are explored.
 > Decision author and reviewers are satisfied that every useful considered alternative is present in the decision.

+## In Review

+Now it is allowed to have the decision from the previous round in the "Decision" section.
+In this step, the last details of the chosen decision get polished:

+- consistency with other decisions
+- links from/to related decisions checked
+- "Decision", "Rationale" and "Implications" are fully filled out

 > Without merges in between, this is the last step reachable for a decision PR that started in "Drafts".

 ## Decided